Kruso/Kruso.Umbraco.Delivery/README.md

 <br>
 ### History

 This package is mainly the work of [@EdSoanes](https://github.com/EdSoanes).
 It has been used in several solutions during several years, from Umbraco v8 to the latest v11.
-This library have lately got several new features, but the core functionality is well battle tested.
+This library has recently received several new features, but the core functionality is well battle tested.
 It was made public as Kruso.Umbraco.Delivery because we at [Kruso](https://kruso.dk/en/) love open source, and want to contribute to the community.
 It also keeps us on our toes when we know others will look at our code 😉.
 <br>
 ## How to use